Privacy Virtual Cards

 What Do I Do if My Debit Card Has Been Used Fraudulently?

-If you notice any unauthorized charges on your debit card, take the following steps:
+If you notice any suspicious charges on your debit card, take the following steps:

 1. View the transaction history—Determine how much money has been deducted from your account to understand the scope of the problem.
 You should write down the location of the transaction and any other helpful details.
 It is also important to verify that the transaction didn’t come from a family member or another authorized user.